Rytisgit/Pazymiu_Skaiciavimas_Upgrade/README.md

 ###### Otherwise Import the project into a cmake compatible ide or if thats not possible set it up by hand

 ## interface
 The program is navigated by selecting a or b.
+It also asks for input of names of students or their marks when necessary

 ## Functions for reading and sorting
 ### readToOne()